 A ranging market is basically just a market where the horses are not trending strongly outside of their previously traded range.
 You can see this previous range within your software, all the main trading software programs show the traded volume next to each price on the ladder.
 This gives me an instant view of where that horse has traded and more importantly which prices saw the most money being traded.
 A ranging horse is a horse which has a very clear band of prices at which it has traded, and very little volume outside that range.
 A ranging market is just a market where all horses are doing that, they all have a tight and clearly defined range where the horses just don’t seem to want to trade outside of.
 Here is a good example of a ranging horse (courtesy of bro in law again):

 You can find hundreds of these when you start to recognise the simple indications of a horse ranging tightly.
-In this case you can see the horse has actually traded well above the 4.8 shown on the top of this ladder.
+In this case you can see the horse has actually traded well above, up to 4.8 shown on the top of this ladder and no doubt beyond that.
 But that can be ignored as that was earlier in the day and the very low volume at all prices above 3.8 can be ignored at the 10 minute pre-off stage.
 This might remind you of why and how I do the early trends stuff above.
-This was probably a nice downtrend through the day until the real money arrived.
+This was probably a nice downtrend through the day until the real money arrived to determine its “real” price range based on a much bigger weight of opinion (money).
 After this time the big money has quite clearly shown what prices this horse is being allowed to trade at.
 Its traded as low as 3.55 but again you can see the volume is £600 (which means £300 backed and £300 laid), versus £7,300 traded at 3.6 just the next tick above.
 This tells me that after the real money arrived, this horse has a tight and clear range of 3.6 to 3.8.
 Any range of more than about 10 ticks would be ignored as that’s not tight enough to be reliable.
 But in this example the horse has slowly been backed into this range and now it’s found that range it is likely to be fairly “obedient” to its boundaries.
 Again, no guarantees in trading, but the probabilities are good enough for me.

 A competitive handicap (Hcap shown on Betfair) is often a good place to find these, not that I go looking for them.
 Handicapped races frequently have horses trading within a clear range.
 Sometimes only 4-5 ticks, sometimes more, sometimes even less.